fiftysevendegreesofrad/sdna_plus/docs/sphinx/source/step_by_step_guides.rst

 (vehicle and pedestrian) are illustrated by the same process, so the example is worthwhile reading whatever your intended end use of sDNA.

-The tutorial is written with sDNA+ and ArcGIS in mind, though could apply to any GIS software.
-Steps specific to ArcGIS are written in *italics.*  Some features (hybrid metrics, one way streets) are not available in standard sDNA, though the principles of modelling remain the same.
+The tutorial is written with ArcGIS in mind, though could apply to any GIS software.
+Steps specific to ArcGIS are written in *italics.*

 sDNA cycle models are based on detailed behavioural simulation and have various outputs including